mikel-egana-aranguren/SADI-Galaxy/README.md

 * Generic SADI caller and RDF Syntax Converter:

-  * (Required) Absolut path to your Galaxy installation (For SADI-Galaxy to copy the necessary files into your Galaxy server): `/home/mikel/galaxy-dist/`
+  * (Required) Absolute path to your Galaxy installation (For SADI-Galaxy to copy the necessary files into your Galaxy server): `/home/mikel/galaxy-dist/`
   * (Required) Attempt to edit Galaxy tool_conf.xml (`edit`) or not (`no_edit`).
 If `no_edit` is selected (recommended), copy the lines from the newly generated `galaxy-dist/tool_conf.xml` to the actual `tool_conf.xml` of your galaxy server (e.g. `/home/mikel/galaxy-dist/tool_conf.xml`).

 * Generic SADI caller, RDF Syntax Converter and a tool for each of the services retrieved from the registry: